Provable Subspace Identification of Nonlinear Multi-view CCA: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate on two datasets providing full control over the generative factors: \begin{itemize}[leftmargin=1.2em, itemsep=1pt, parsep=0pt, topsep=2pt] \item \textbf{Synthetic Data}: We extend the single-generator setup of \citet{zimmermann2021contrastive} to an $N=3$ multi-view regime.
-Observations are produced by applying independent nonlinear generating functions to view-specific sources sampled from our additive model (\autoref{equ:additive}), enabling exact control over the latent distributions and mixing matrices. \item \textbf{3DIdent} \citep{daunhawer2023multimodal}: A physically rendered dataset of 3D objects governed by 11 latent factors (e.g., shape, pose, illumination).
-Since the factors are discrete, we connect 3DIdent to our continuous generative model via nearest-neighbor matching: we sample continuous latent vectors, i.e., $\mathbf{s}_1$, $\mathbf{s}_2$ and $\mathbf{s}_3$ w.r.t. \autoref{equ:additive}, and map them to the rendered instance whose factor tuple is closest in Euclidean distance, and then generate the three views. \end{itemize}
+\paragraph{Datasets.} We evaluate on two settings that provide ground-truth access to generative factors: \begin{itemize} \item \textbf{Synthetic Data}: We extend the single-generator setup of \citet{zimmermann2021contrastive} to an $N=3$ multi-view regime.
+Observations are produced by applying independent nonlinear generating functions to view-specific sources sampled from our additive model (\autoref{equ:additive}), enabling exact control over the latent distributions and mixing matrices.

+\item \textbf{3DIdent} \citep{daunhawer2023multimodal}: A physically rendered benchmark with 11 annotated generative factors.
+Since the factor grid is discrete, 3DIdent does not exactly instantiate our continuous source-level model.
+We therefore use it as a controlled rendered stress test.
+Specifically, we first sample continuous latent vectors according to \autoref{equ:additive}, normalize the factor coordinates to a common scale, and then select the rendered instance whose factor tuple is nearest in Euclidean distance.
+This procedure preserves controlled access to ground-truth factor labels while testing the learned representations on visually nontrivial observations. \end{itemize}

 \paragraph{Construction of Linear Mixing Matrices.} To strictly control the pairwise canonical correlations of $\mathbf{R}_{ij}$ in \autoref{eq:normalized_cross_covariance_matrix}, we construct the mixing matrices $\{\mathbf{A}_i\}_{i=1}^3$ to match target singular values $\{t_{ij,k}\}_{k=1}^{r_{ij}} \subset [0,1)$ for the population normalized cross-covariance matrices,